Yandex Cloud

 2. Set up your infrastructure.

-3. Prepare the test data.
+3. Prepare your test data.

 4. Set up and activate the transfer.